openedx/edx-documentation/en_us/shared/student_progress/checking_student_progress.rst

 =====================================================

-If your course offers on-demand certificates, we encourage you to include this information on your course About page, on the **Course Info** page, and in communication with your learners.
+If your course offers on-demand certificates, we encourage you to include this information on your course About page, on the **Home** page, and in communication with your learners.

 .. only:: Partners